Nash — AI Seller Agent for Modern Storefronts

 Major design decisions

 Open protocol over proprietary API.
 Adoption matters more than capture.
-An open protocol grows the ecosystem; a closed product blocks the chatGPT half of the market.
+An open protocol grows the ecosystem; a closed product blocks the ChatGPT half of the market.

 Hypermedia (next URLs in responses).
 The shopper agent never has to construct URLs from templates — each response tells it where to go next.
 This makes shopper-side implementations trivial.

 Hidden state in system prompt only.
 Floor and levers never appear in any public response.
 Even if a malicious shopper tries to enumerate the catalog API, they only see public data.
-The merchant agent enforces the floor through its prompt, not through post-hoc validation.
+The seller agent enforces the floor through its prompt, not through post-hoc validation.

 Stdio + HTTP MCP modes from one codebase.
 The same negotiate-mcp package runs as a local stdio server (Claude Desktop's classic install) AND as a remote HTTP server (Anthropic's "Add custom connector" UI, Smithery, etc.).
 One env var (MCP_TRANSPORT) flips between them.

 Library-first for stores.
-A store integrator shouldn't have to read the protocol spec; they should be able to pip install and pass a catalog.
+A merchant integrator shouldn't have to read the protocol spec; they should be able to pip install and pass a catalog.
 The protocol is for implementers building in other languages or for understanding what's happening under the hood.

-| Item | Why not yet | Estimated effort |
+| Item | Status | Estimated effort |

 |---|---|---|

-| Smithery listing | Pending — gets us into the most-trafficked MCP marketplace | 15 minutes (form submission) |
+| Smithery listing | Submitted | 15 minutes (form submission) |

 | Anthropic Connectors marketplace listing | Long pipeline; need adoption traction first | Submit anytime, review takes weeks |

-| JS/TypeScript merchant server | Doubles the addressable store population (Next.js, Shopify apps, etc.) | 1–2 days |
+| JS/TypeScript merchant server | Doubles addressable store population (Next.js, Shopify apps, etc.) | 1–2 days |

-| Eval suite for the merchant skill | Need this to make credibility claims to real stores | 2–3 days |
+| Eval suite for the seller skill | Needed for credibility claims to enterprise merchants | 2–3 days |

-| Multi-product / bundle negotiations | The protocol is single-product per session today | Spec change + implementation |
+| Multi-product / bundle conversations | The protocol is single-product per session today | Spec change + implementation |

 | Persistent session storage | In-memory today; sessions die on restart | Add Redis backend, ~1 day |